Weaving Ideas with Spider Diagrams

-Creating a spider diagram forces you to focus on the overarching topic, review existing knowledge as you organize it, and assess comprehension to determine where additional learning or information.
+- Increase focus and comprehension: A spider diagram forces you to focus on the overarching topic, review existing knowledge as you organize it, and assess comprehension to determine where you need additional learning or information.

-These diagrams are memorable thanks to their colors, pictures, simple keywords, and spatial structure involved.
-Plus, the act of building a spider diagram will help you more easily recall the information.
+- Remember more: These diagrams are memorable thanks to their colors, pictures, simple keywords, and spatial structure.
+Plus, the act of building a spider diagram helps you more easily recall the information.

 When to use a spider diagram

-Brainstorming: Get your creative juices flowing by throwing out any and all ideas and organizing them in a spider diagram.
+- Brainstorming: Get your creative juices flowing by throwing out any and all ideas and organizing them in a spider diagram.